 Living like a Swede – Mindi Palm

-Amanda (Mindi) Palm is a former Australian community member and blogger, now living in Sweden
+Amanda (Mindi) Palm is an Australian community member and blogger who moved to Sweden for a few years.

 We’ve had three years of haemophilia management at our Haemophilia Treatment Centre at Westmead Children’s Hospital, NSW, working closely with our haemophilia nurse Robyn who has become a wonderful friend and support to our family.